This post may contain affiliate links, from which we earn an income.

 - There are over 4,000 accidents a year in the UK involving trailers and caravans.
 Towing a caravan requires experience, focus and ability; much more so than driving a car and it is the reason many people don’t buy caravans.

 - Whilst there is nothing to stop you from wild camping in a caravan, it’s not always easy.
 Size and manoeuvrability can be an issue; the extra space you gain in living quarters is lost when trying to park in a tight wild camping spot.
-Caravan and car combined can easily be twice the size of a seven metre motorhome, making it challenging to get into that perfect spot, if you’re allowed to park there at all.
+Caravan and car combined can easily be twice the size of a seven metre motorhome, making it challenging to get into that tight spot with the perfect view, if you’re allowed to park there at all.
 If you needed to move on quickly (always a consideration when wilding), it is much harder with two separate units.
 Jumping out of bed naked to run to your car is not a good look!

 - Caravan garages are generally small scale and only a very few have a garage large enough for bikes, probably because it usually means placing extra weight right where you don’t want it, behind the axle.
 This means having your bikes on your car and visible.